BretFisher/kubernetes-mastery/slides/k8smastery/concepts-k8s.md

 - Kubernetes is a container management system

-- It runs and manages containerized applications on a cluster
+- It runs and manages containerized applications on a cluster (one or more servers)

---
+- Often this is simply called "container orchestration"

-- What does that really mean?
+- Sometimes shortened to Kube or K8s ("Kay-eights" or "Kates")

 ---